Ahmad Shah Massoud: Taliban siege of Kabul (1995–1996)

 The Taliban's early victories in 1994 were followed by a series of defeats that resulted in heavy losses.
 The Taliban's first major offensive against the important western city of Herat, under the rule of Islamic state ally Ismail Khan, in February 1995 was defeated when Massoud airlifted 2,000 of his own core forces from Kabul to help defend Herat.
 Ahmed Rashid writes: "The Taliban had now been decisively pushed back on two fronts by the government and their political and military leadership was in disarray.
 Their image as potential peacemakers was badly dented, for in the eyes of many Afghans they had become nothing more than just another warlord party."
 International observers already speculated that the Taliban as a country-wide organization might have "run its course".

-Mullah Omar, however, consolidated his control of the Taliban and with foreign help rebuilt and re-equipped his forces.
+Mullah Omar consolidated his control of the Taliban and with foreign help rebuilt and re-equipped his forces.
 Pakistan increased its support to the Taliban.
 Its military advisers oversaw the restructuring of Taliban forces.
 The country provided armored pick-up trucks and other military equipment.
 Saudi Arabia provided the funding.
 Furthermore, there was a massive influx of 25,000 new Taliban fighters, many of them recruited in Pakistan.
 This enabled the Taliban to capture Herat to the west of Kabul in a surprise attack against the forces of Ismail Khan in September 1995.
-A nearly one-year siege and bombardment campaign against Kabul, however, was again defeated by Massoud's forces.
+A nearly one-year siege and bombardment campaign against Kabul was again defeated by Massoud's forces.

 Massoud and Rabbani meanwhile kept working on an internal Afghan peace process – successfully.
 By February 1996, all of Afghanistan's armed factions – except for the Taliban – had agreed to take part in the peace process and to set up a peace council to elect a new interim president.
 Many Pashtun areas under Taliban control had representatives also advocating for a peace agreement with the Islamic State government.
 But Taliban leader Mullah Omar and the Kandaharis surrounding him wanted to expand the war.
 At that point the Taliban leadership and their foreign supporters decided they needed to act quickly before the government could consolidate the new understanding between the parties.
 The Taliban moved against Jalalabad, under the control of the Pashtun Jalalabad Shura, to the east of Kabul.
 Part of the Jalalabad Shura was bribed with millions of dollars by the Taliban's foreign sponsors, especially Saudi Arabia, to vacate their positions.
 The Taliban's battle for Jalalabad was directed by Pakistani military advisers.
 Hundreds of Taliban crossed the Afghan-Pakistani border moving on Jalalabad from Pakistan and thereby suddenly placed to the east of Kabul.
 This left the capital city Kabul "wide open" to many sides as Ismail Khan had been defeated to the west, Gulbuddin Hekmatyar had vacated his positions to the south and the fall and surrender of Jalalabad had suddenly opened a new front to the east.